YaroslavMayorov/gene_knowledge/README.md

 3. **Interact with the volcano plot:**

-   Hover over the pointx to see information about the gene's symbol, p-value and fold change.
+   Hover over the pointы to see information about the gene's symbol, p-value and fold change.
 Use sliders to move the threshold lines to highlight significant points.

 4. **Click on the point to see the boxplot:**